InteractiveAdvertisingBureau/AdManagementAPI/Ad Management API 1.0 FINAL.md

 Pagination can be very tricky to implement correctly and ensure that all the ad changes can be picked up.

-These following edge cases need to be are covered:
+The following edge cases need to be covered:
 - no results are repeated on the next page from the previous page (unless the timestamp got changed in mean time)
 - no results get skipped regardless if there is the same timestamp for multiple ads.
 - the nexPage returns different results (this would happen if the timestamp is the same for ads spanning two pages)